 “Interest in the use of pharmacological ascorbate as a treatment for cancer has increased considerably since it was introduced by Cameron and Pauling in the 1970s.
 Recently, pharmacological ascorbate has been used in preclinical and early-phase clinical trials as a selective radiation sensitizer in cancer.
 The results of these studies are promising.
 This review summarizes data on pharmacological ascorbate (1) as a safe and efficacious adjuvant to cancer therapy; (2) as a selective radiosensitizer of cancer via a mechanism involving hydrogen peroxide; and (3) as a radioprotector in normal tissues.
 Additionally, we present new data demonstrating the ability of pharmacological ascorbate to enhance radiation-induced DNA damage in glioblastoma cells, facilitating cancer cell death.
 We propose that pharmacological ascorbate may be a general radiosensitizer in cancer therapy and simultaneously a radioprotector of normal tissue.”

-The bottom line seems to be that some hard-to-treat cancers often respond surprisingly well to high-dose intravenous vitamin C. The Iowa investigators mention glioblastoma, sarcoma, pancreatic cancer and non-small cell lung cancer (NSCLC).
+The bottom line is that some hard-to-treat cancers may respond surprisingly well to high-dose intravenous vitamin C. The Iowa investigators mention glioblastoma, sarcoma, pancreatic cancer and non-small cell lung cancer (NSCLC).
+Why is this research mostly ignored?

 A study published in the journal Antioxidants (May 19, 2024) reports that intravenous vitamin C can be a powerful addition to cancer treatments: